BryanSavage79/BryanSavage79-ascendii-universe/.github/PoC_CraftableNFT/Readme.md

+# Ascendii Universe — Public Repository

+🧭 **Purpose of This Public Repository**

+This repo serves five key purposes:

+1. **Transparency** — To show the world the mission, structure, and ethical foundation of the Ascendii Universe.
+2. **Recruitment** — A place for engineers, economists, creators, researchers, and worldbuilders to discover the project and request deeper access.
+3. **Education** — To give future contributors the conceptual frameworks needed to understand the full scope before entering the Nexus.
+4. **Documentation** — A living public knowledge base.
+5. **Signal** — This is the front door — the lighthouse that signals to the right kind of minds.

+🎖 **Contributor Path (Simplified)**

+- **Tier 0 — Public Explorer**
+  Read this repo.
+Learn the mission.

+- **Tier 1 — Verified Contributor**
+  Access to limited private documents and the contributor Discord.

+- **Tier 2 — Inner Developer Circle**
+  Access to the Nexus documentation and gated repositories.

+- **Tier 3 — Founding Architect**
+  Core builders with long-term stewardship responsibilities.

+The Nexus opens only to those who demonstrate alignment, competence, and integrity.

+🌱 **Closing Message**

+This repo is the invitation.
+Not the machinery.
+The machinery lives in the Nexus.

+If what you see here inspires you, challenges you, or calls to you…

+…follow the path.

+---
 # CraftableNFT — Proof of Concept (Ascendii Universe)

 This repository submodule demonstrates the **core economic and interactive logic** of the Ascendii Universe ecosystem.
 It integrates a **bonding-curve ERC20 component token** with a **dynamic NFT** whose on-chain value evolves based on rarity, quality, attributes, and trading activity.